migeed-z/Maximal-Migration/README.md

    Is the function used for our performance evaluation.
 This function first checks if the lattice is finite, and if so, retrieves all maximal migrations.
 Otherwise, returns an empty list.

+###  Step 5B:  λx : * . λy : * . y x x
+Here, we will see a specific example of exploring different levels of the lattice.
+In figure 6, we notice that for the program

+    λx : * . λy : * . y x x,

+the closest maximal migration is the following:

+    λx : * . λy : int -> bool -> int . y x x

+This is because in our maximality check, we find the *closest* maximal in the lattice.
+We want to see that the migration in the table is indeed a valid migration and can be found using our algorithm.
+Consider the check:

+**find specific maximal migration**

+    sees that λx : int . λy : int -> int -> int . y x x is a maximal migration for λx : * . λy : * . y x x

+Here, we run the migration algorithm upto level 5 and collect all maximal migrations and check that the migration shown in the table is valid.
+We will not display all migrations in this case for space reasons but we will show in step 6 how to find migrations at different levels in the lattice.

 ### Step 6: Verify Figure 7
 You will see the check: